 Edamame contains isoflavones, compounds that are chemically similar to estrogen, the female sex hormone.
 Once they enter the body, isoflavones get converted to phytoestrogens that mimic the activities of actual estrogen.
 This means that they can trick the body and inhibit estrogen receptors in the body, thereby disrupting natural estrogen function.

-In animals, the intake of phytoestrogens was reported to negatively impact ovarian differentiation, estrous cyclicity, and fertility, leading to conditions like “clover disease in sheep.”4 5
+In animals, the intake of phytoestrogens was reported to negatively impact ovarian differentiation, estrous cyclicity, and

 Because of conflicting studies, more research involving human models are warranted to prove whether edamame isoflavones can impact our health negatively.
 Until then, it’s best to limit the consumption of edamame.